PeterMarshall29/book1/jupyternotebooks/the_cpp_language.md

 {attribution="Bjarne Stroustrup - Creator of C++"}
 > There are only two kinds of languages: the ones people complain about and the ones nobody uses.
 ```
-All the `C++ language syntax is detailed the official C++ Standard Reference Documentation [here](https://en.cppreference.com/w/) - NB Although it may look daunting, this reference does have some useful information for beginnerss, and will become more accessible as you work through the basic concepts covered in this module.
+All the C++ language syntax is detailed the official C++ Standard Reference Documentation [here](https://en.cppreference.com/w/), although it may look daunting, this reference does have some useful information for beginnerss, and will become more accessible as you work through the basic concepts covered in this module.

 ```{admonition} Note
 :class: note margin